Why This Busy Mom Loves It!

 • 3/4 cup vegetable broth

-• 1 (15 ounce) can chickpeas drained and rinsed
+• 1 (15-oz) can chickpeas drained and rinsed

-• 1 (13 ounce) can full fat coconut milk
+• 1 (13-oz) can full-fat coconut milk

-• 1 tablespoon lime juice (about 1 lime)
+• 1 Tablespoon lime juice (about 1 lime)

-• 2 tablespoons coconut aminos
+• 2 Tablespoons coconut aminos

 • For serving: cooked rice, cauliflower rice, cilantro, chopped peanuts or cashews